ailin-nemui/simplesamlphp/modules/negotiateext/docs/negotiate.md

  * Authorize user against a LDAP directory
  * Collect metadata from LDAP directory
- * Fall back to other SimpleSamlPhp module for any client/user that fails to authenticate in the Negotiate module
+ * Fall back to other SimpleSamlPhp module for any client/user that fails to authenticate in the Negotiate-Ext module
  * Check only clients from a certain subnet
  * Supports enabling/disabling a client

-In effect this module aims to extend the Microsoft AD SSO session to the SAML IdP.
-(Or any other Kerberos domain) It doesn't work like this of course but for the user the client is automatically authenticated when an SP sends the client to the IdP.
+In effect this module aims to extend the Microsoft AD or FreeIPA Kerberos SSO session to the SAML IdP.
+It doesn't work like this of course but for the user the client is automatically authenticated when an SP sends the client to the IdP.
 In reality Negotiate authenticates the user via SPNEGO and issues a separate SAML session.